 It's Mardi Gras time, and that means food, food and more food.
 If the traditional New Orleans muffuletta sandwich is one of your favorites, these fun new recipes will win you over.

 Mardi Gras is one of my favorite holidays.
 I get to eat all the delicious food I want with zero regret.
 This year I decided I would take a more traditional route but add a little twist.
 These two simple dishes are perfect for your Mardi Gras party and sure to please your whole family.

 First up, we have a baked mini muffuletta sandwich filled with ham, salami, provolone cheese and a special olive salad and Parmesan cheese dip.

 Mini muffuletta sandwiches recipe

-- Lay out the bottom and top of the buns.
+Lay out the bottoms and tops of the buns.
 Spread an equal amount of olive salad onto each half.

-- Add sandwiches to the oven and bake for about 15 minutes until warmed and the cheese is melted.
+Add the sandwiches to the oven, and bake for about 15 minutes, until warmed and the cheese has melted.

 Olive salad dip recipe

 1/3 cup olive salad